pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 layout: single
 title: "Two ways to help scientists writing Python move from competent to expert"
 excerpt: "Developing reusable code and tools is not easy.
-This post discusses how we can make it easier for scientists to move from competent to expert level of writing scientific software with Python."
+This post outlines two ways how we can make it easier for scientists to move from competent to expert level of writing scientific software with Python."
 author: "David Nicholson"
 permalink: /blog/two-ways-to-help-scientists-writing-python-move-from-competent-to-expert